Hereugo/PMT-Marker/README.md

 - [ ] Create a popup with text explaining how to use.
 - [x] List marked files in a popup
 - [x] Add styling to popup
-- [ ] Add ability to remove marked file from popup
+- [x] Add ability to remove marked file from popup
-- [ ] Search functionality in popup
+- [x] Search functionality in popup
+- [ ] Realtime update rendered checkboxes when marked files are changed